Enterprise Systems and Information Management

 Information management plays a key role in shaping business processes and organisational performance.
 Key challenges relate to how to capture, store and share information between the involved actors and across organisational boundaries.
 The ultimate goal is to provide up-to-date, reliable, and readily-available information to support collaboration, decision-making, and provision of quality services and products.
 A number of different types of enterprise systems are available for these purposes.
-To this end the course also aims to show how integrated processes create value, and demonstrate how these processes look in an enterprise system through hands-on lab exercises using any available ERP-frameworks.
+To this end the course also aims to show how integrated processes create value, and demonstrate how these processes look in an enterprise system through hands-on lab exercises where students work with enterprise software products.

 Formal prerequisitesThis course is part of the third semester in the bachelor's degree in Global Business Informatics.

 After the course, the student should be able to: